 Club World Cabin On The B777-200

-My favourite thing about flying Club World has got to be the seat.
-Spacious, comfortable with acres of leg room, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flat bed.
-This is billed as an environment for sleeping, relaxing and working and as such you are given a quilted blanket and a power supply is available for laptops and other electronic devices, as well as a USB socket.
-A laptop sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
-Privacy screens can be raised between the seats as soon as you are airborne which limits the slightly awkward view you have looking directly at each other!
+My favorite thing about flying Club World has got to be the seat.
+Spacious, comfortable with acres of legroom, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flatbed.
+This is billed as an environment for sleeping, relaxing, and working, and as such, you are given a quilted blanket.
+A power supply is available for laptops and other electronic devices, as well as a USB socket.
+A laptop-sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
+Privacy screens can be raised between the seats as soon as you are airborne, limiting the slightly awkward view you have looking directly at each other!

 What Is The Best Club World Seat On The B777-200?

-I do not like the layout of BA Club World as i don’t like facing backwards on the plane and 50% of the Club World seats on the 777, A380, 747 and the Dreamliner 787 face backwards.
-It is worth noting that all window seats face backwards (A, K) and middle pairs (E, F) all face backwards, while aisle seats (B, D, G, J) face forwards.
-Personally I prefer a window seat as it feels more private.
-Howeverif you are in a window seat and someone next to you has reclined their seat into the bed position, you will have to climb over their legs to get out.
+I do not like the layout of BA Club World as I don’t like facing backward on the plane, and 50% of the Club World seats on the 777, A380, 747, and the Dreamliner 787 face backward.
+It is worth noting that all window seats face backward (A, K) and middle pairs (E, F) all face backward, while aisle seats (B, D, G, J) face forwards.
+Personally, I prefer a window seat as it feels more private.
+However, if you are in a window seat and someone next to you has reclined their seat into the bed position, you will have to climb over their legs to get out.

 Food in Club World

-Pudding was delicious.
+The pudding was delicious.
 A milk chocolate mousse with hazelnuts and fresh banana and mango sauce that came with the starter.
-There was also a cheese plate, fruit or hot chocolate with warm nut and chocolate chip cookies.
+There was also a cheese plate, fruit, or hot chocolate with warm nut and chocolate chip cookies.

-BA is the only carrier from the UK serving Tehran directly and tourism in the region is increasing with Iran very much a destination that people want to explore.
-The service on board British Airways is consistently excellent, the Club World product is consistently and high quality although given the choice, many Middle Eastern and Asian airlines offer a better overall product.
+BA is the only carrier from the UK serving Tehran directly, and tourism in the region is increasing, with Iran very much a destination that people want to explore.
+The service on board British Airways is consistently excellent, the Club World product is consistent and high quality.
+However, given a choice, many Middle Eastern and Asian airlines offer a better overall product.